Altinn/altinn-studio-docs/content/correspondence/transition/_index.en.md

 ## Migration of Correspondence Data and Attachments

-The "Move Data" project will take responsibility for migrating all historical Correspondences and attachments to the new solution.
+The "Flytt of Data" project will take responsibility for migrating all historical Correspondences and attachments to the new solution.

-- A batch-based job will migrate Correspondences and associated attachments from Altinn 2 to Altinn 3.
+- An AltinnBatch-component "MigrateCorrespondence" running in Altinn 2 infrastructure will migrate Correspondences and associated attachments from Altinn 2 to Altinn 3, using an dedicated ["migration"-endpoint](https://github.com/Altinn/altinn-correspondence/blob/main/src/Altinn.Correspondence.API/Controllers/MigrationController.cs).
 - The migrated version of an element will have a reference to its old Altinn 2 version, exposed in the field: "Altinn2CorrespondenceId" in the CorrespondenceOverview endpoint.
 - After migration, the elements will no longer be available in the Altinn 2 API.
   - But they are now available on par with other Altinn 3 Correspondences; via Altinn 3 API, Dialogporten, Workspace, and Altinn 2 Portal.